Back in the 1990s, when the Virtual

 goal of microvolunteering as getting work done.
 Your goal should

-always be to cultivate new supporters.
-You want to turn people who
+always be to cultivate new supporters or to build awareness about a

-women's health, etc.), who take on more assignments for your
+increasing literacy improves women's health, etc.), who take on more

 Therefore, if your organization decides to make microvolunteering or